aryanduntley/AIProjectManager/docs/organization.md

 **Template Source**: All organizational file templates are located in the `reference/templates/` directory in the MCP server repository.

-**AI Usage Directive**: When creating any organizational files (`completion-path.json`, `flow-index.json`, individual flow files, task files, implementation plans, etc.), AI must use the corresponding example file in `reference/templates/` as the template structure.
+**AI Usage Directive**: When creating any organizational files (`completion-path.json`, `flow-index.json`, individual flow files, task files, implementation plans, instance files, etc.), AI must use the corresponding example file in `reference/templates/` as the template structure.

 **Template Files Available**:
 - `reference/templates/completion-path.json` - Completion path structure and milestones